Tainted-Fool/mydotfiles/.github/README-Windows.md

 .\Anaconda.exe
 ```

-Make sure to insall this as well.
-Fixs weird issue with Vim and Anaconda
+Make sure to install this as well.
+Fixes weird issue with Vim and Anaconda

 ```PowerShell
 conda install -c conda-forge vim